hypothete/webgpu-life/readme.md

 * Install with `yarn`
 * Build with `yarn build`
-* Run an interactive Snowpack server with `yarn start`
+* Run an interactive Snowpack server with `yarn start`.
+Snowpack should open a tab at `http://localhost:8080` that runs the app.